Former Texas nurse accused of killing dozens of kids in ’80s

 LaHood said the new murder charge is based on fresh evidence that came to light and a review of old evidence.
 He also said the deaths of some of the other children are being re-examined and that additional charges could be coming.

 Jones has been consistently denied parole over the years.
-However, she was due to be released next March after serving one-third of her sentence under a mandatory release law that was in effect when she was convicted.
-The law was adopted in 1977 and established measures to alleviate overcrowding in Texas prisons.
+She was due to be released next March after serving one-third of her sentence under a mandatory release law adopted in 1977 to help alleviate prison overcrowding.
 The law was overhauled 10 years later.

 Jones, whose case has been chronicled in two books, a TV movie and numerous articles, was “emotional” when she was served an arrest warrant Thursday, LaHood said.